datasette/datasette-query-assistant/README.md

 ```bash
 datasette install datasette-query-assistant
 ```

+## Configuration

+This plugin currently requires you to set the `ANTHROPIC_API_KEY` environment variable to a working [Anthropic API key](https://console.anthropic.com/account/keys).

 ## Usage

 Users with `execute-sql` permission will gain a database action menu item for "Query this database with AI assistance" which will let them ask a question and be redirected to SQL that will hopefully answer it.